apphead/resolve_helper_scripts/README.md

-# Davinci Resolve Footage Importer
+# Davinci Resolve Helper Scripts

-Tool for importing a folder containing sub-folders and footages to Davinci Resolve.

-Created with Davinci Resolve scripting API.
+Library for various tools created with Davinci Resolve scripting API.
 GUI made with PySimpleGUI, which is easier GUI solution for new programmers.

+# Credits to
+-  [Qiang Tang](https://github.com/veryqiang) for his foundational implementation of pysimplegui in Davinci Resolve

+# Scripts:

+- importer.py:  for importing a folder containing sub-folders and footages to Davinci Resolve.

 ## Goal